-More reason to use them comes by analyzing data: a case study by Dell shows impressive results from their first GIF-centered email campaign: 6% increase in open rate, 42% increase in click rate and an amazing 103% increase in conversion rate.
+More reason to use them comes by analyzing data: a case study by Dell shows impressive results from their first GIF-centered email campaign: 6% increase in open rate, 42% increase in click rate, and an incredible 103% increase in conversion rate.

-In conclusion, you might want to consider using animated GIFs in your email campaigns, but only after properly optimizing the file size to avoid any risks.
+In conclusion, you might want to consider using animated GIFs in your email campaigns, but only after adequately optimizing the file size to avoid any risks.

 Get industry news, studies, how-to articles, exclusive Bannersnack offers and product updates every other week.